Generic selectors

 Photo by FIFG/ Alamy

-The 2026 FIFA World Cup is now fast approaching, and the vast majority of fans now know which matches they will be attending this summer.
+The 2026 FIFA World Cup finally gets underway, and fans across the globe now know exactly which matches they’ll be attending this summer.

 World Cup stadium prohibited items: The full list